The Regulation & Enforcement team is responsible for investigating complaints about smoke from bonfires.

 If done carefully, the occasional bonfire or barbecue should not cause a major problem, so an outright ban on bonfires would be unreasonable.
 However, under the Environmental Protection Act 1990, it is an offence to cause a statutory nuisance, and this can include nuisances created by bonfires.

 To be considered a nuisance, the bonfire would have to be a regular problem and interfering substantially with your well-being, comfort or enjoyment of your property.
 If you are bothered by persistent bonfire smoke, you may wish to approach your neighbours: they may be genuinely unaware that their actions are affecting you.

 However, you may feel unable to approach your neighbours, and you must consider your safety if you were to try this method.
-You should contact the Environmental Health team on 01302 737573 and inform them of your concerns.
+You should contact the Regulation & Enforcement team on 01302 737573 and inform them of your concerns.
 In most cases letters are written to both parties and this is enough to resolve the problem.